 - 38. GRECO recommended to ensure independent and consistent auditing in respect of all political parties registered for national elections, elections to the European Parliament and as appropriate those involved at regional and local level; and to establish clear rules / guidelines ensuring the necessary independence of auditors who are to audit the accounts of political parties. - 39.
 It is recalled that this recommendation was partly implemented in the Sixth Interim Compliance Report.
 GRECO welcomed the new legislation (Section 4(3) APPA) which made the accounts of political parties participating in national or European elections subject to audit by an independent officially approved auditor as a general rule.
-GRECO accepted that this rule did not generally apply at regional and local levels.
-However, it noted that no rules/guidelines had been established to ensure the necessary independence of auditors from political parties (for example, in relation to party membership and how many times (years) the same auditor may audit the same political party, etc.) to complement what the Approved Auditors and Audit Firms Act prescribes.
+However, it noted that no rules/guidelines had been established to ensure the necessary independence of auditors from the political party (for example, in relation to party membership and how many times (years) the same auditor could audit the same political party, etc.), as a complement to the rules in the Approved Auditors and Audit Firms Act.
+The situation remained the same in the Second Compliance Report.